 What is Lampion?

-Other examples of banking Trojans are Mispadu, Bolik and Casbaneiro.
 Typically, cyber criminals who seek to trick people into infecting their computers with such programs have one main goal: to steal as much sensitive information as possible.
-In most cases victims experience financial loss, get their identities stolen, encounter problems related to privacy, browsing safety, and so on.
+In many cases, victims experience financial loss, have their identities stolen, encounter problems relating to privacy, browsing safety, and so on.

 How did Lampion infiltrate my computer?

-Text in email that is used to trick people into installing Lampion:
+Text in an email used to trick people into installing Lampion:

 Se não está visualizando clique aqui

 O sistema detectou e gerou um alerta sobre um débito - ano 2018 -

 Este email foi gerado durante o processo de emissão da factura

 electrónica para o lado negativo e remetido para você de acordo